 Nothing is more ubiquitous of a road trip than a sunny drive with the windows down and a dog’s head hanging out the car, ears flapping in the breeze, tongue out, and tail wagging.
-However, there are a number of dangers that pet owners should be aware of when letting their dog loose in the car.
+However, there are a number of dangers that pet owners should be aware of when travel with pets.

 Although no one wants to think of the worst case scenario, properly restraining a dog, such as with a seat belt or seat belt attachment, can keep a dog from being injured or killed in case of an accident.
 For one, a loose dog in the car can be a major distraction to the driver.
 Any number of occurrences can startle a dog, such as honking from other cars, poor weather, or even the driver accidentally driving the car across a rumble strip.
 A scared dog may try to seek refuge on the driver’s lap, causing the driver to momentarily lose control of the car.
 Owners have also reported their dogs having jumped down near the driver’s feet, which can ruin the driver’s ability to hit the brakes.
 Even if not scared, a dog may still try to play with the driver or seek attention from him or her, especially during long car rides.